VMFormer: End-to-End Video Matting with Transformer: Introduction

 \section{Introduction}

-Video matting aims to predict the alpha mattes of each frame from a given input video sequence, which has received considerable attention from both industry and academia in recent years, since it can be widely used in applications like video conferencing and video editing.
+Video matting aims to predict the alpha mattes of each frame from a given input video sequence.
+It has received considerable attention from industry and academia in recent years since it can be widely used in applications like video conferencing and video editing.
 Given a video sequence $\mathbf{I} = \{I_1, I_2, ... , I_T\}$, where each frame $I_i$ is assumed as a composition of a foreground image $F_i$ and a background image $B_i$~\cite{wang2008image} with a coefficient alpha matte map $\alpha_i \in [0,1]$:

 where $\alpha_i \in [0,1]$ is the alpha matte.
-The aim of video matting is to precisely predict $\boldsymbol{\alpha} = \{\alpha_1, \alpha_2, ... , \alpha_T\}$.
-It is an under-constrained problem since for each pixel there are seven unknown values (three from $F_i$, three from $B_i$ and one from $\alpha_i$) while only three known equations from $I_i$ on $R, G, B$ channels separately.
+Video matting aims to predict precisely $\boldsymbol{\alpha} = \{\alpha_1, \alpha_2, ... , \alpha_T\}$.
+It is an under-constrained problem since for each pixel, there are seven unknown values (three from $F_i$, three from $B_i$, and one from $\alpha_i$) while only three known equations from $I_i$ on $R, G, B$ channels separately.
 To estimate $\boldsymbol{\alpha}$, some solutions expect an auxiliary input called \textit{trimap}, which is a segmentation ground truth of foreground, background, and unknown regions of frames.
 Such \textit{trimap-based} methods~\cite{xu2017deep,wang2018deep,zhu2017fast,li2020natural,yu2020high,sun2021deep,zhang2021attention} take inputs from both RGB frames and user-provided trimaps to predict alpha mattes based on deep convolutional neural networks~(CNN).
 Since trimap annotations are expensive for videos, some \textit{trimap-free} solutions~\cite{ke2020green,lin2021robust,sengupta2020background,lin2021real} are proposed for predicting alpha mattes using only RGB frames as inputs.